koding/kdlearn/guides/what-happens-upon-upgrade/index.md

 Based on the type of plan you selected on the [Pricing page][pricing] you now have access to more resources as compared to your free Koding account.
 These resources fall into the following categories:
 - Ability to mark your VM(s) as Always-On
 - Add more storage to your VM(s)
+- Share our VM with other Koding users

 ### Turn on "Always On" mode for your VM
 1. Go to the [VM settings modal](http://learn.koding.com/guides/understanding-vm-panel/).